Stonerea656/hamburgers/README.md

 Hi,

 Simple responsive hamburgers.
-Have fun and make it work for your site
+Have fun and make them work for your site

 Send me a pull request if you propose a change or update